akademy/webviews/readme.md

             // more webpages here...
         ]

+Now pass it into WebViews:

+    akademy.webviews( config );

 The full set of options:

-- config.element : THe HTML element you would like the webviews to be put.
+- `config.element` : THe HTML element you would like the webviews to be put.
 Default: <body>
-- config.views: an array of objects holding the webpages to load.
+- `config.views`: an array of objects holding the webpages to load.
 (Technically optional, as it'll load it's own list if not specified)
- - config.views.url: the url of the webpage.
+ - `config.views.url`: the url of the webpage.
 Mandatory.
- - config.views.title: the name to show underneath the WebView.
+ - `config.views.title`: the name to show underneath the WebView.
 Optional.
- - config.views.autoReload: Number of seconds to wait before reloading.
+ - `config.views.autoReload`: Number of seconds to wait before reloading.
 Optional.
 Default is no refresh.
-Overrules the config.refresh value.
+Overrules the `config.refresh` value.
- - config.views.textCheck: A string to look for inside the iframe (see restrictions section).
+ - `config.views.textCheck`: A string to look for inside the iframe (see restrictions section).
 Optional.
 Default is no check.
-- config.width: Width of a minimised WebView.
+- `config.width`: Width of a minimised WebView.
 Default is 206.
-- config.height: Height of a minimised WebView.
+- `config.height`: Height of a minimised WebView.
 Default is 136.
-- config.scale: Scale amount of the webpage within a minimised WebView.
+- `config.scale`: Scale amount of the webpage within a minimised WebView.
 Default is 0.2.
-- config.autoReload: An auto reload value for all the WebViews.
+- `config.autoReload`: An auto reload value for all the WebViews.

 Border colour keys
 ------------------